setinski/Sieving-For-Codes/README.md

 # Sieving For Codes

-In this project, we provide asymptotic analyisis of the sieving-style algorithm for solving decoding problems.
+In this project, we provide asymptotic analyisis of the sieving-style algorithm for solving decoding problems and experimental validation of the heuristics required for instantiating the ISD algorithm containing the sieving algorithm as its sub-routine.
 The numerical results accompany the theoretical results presented in the corresponding paper.

 ## Project's dependencies

-The heuristics validation experiments require CPU that supports Advanced Vector Extensions (AVX) and Python 3.
+The heuristics validation experiments require CPU that supports Advanced Vector Extensions (AVX).
+Both the heuristic validation experiments as well  and Python 3.

 ## Build the siveisd library (for Linux distributions)
 <pre translate="no" dir="ltr" is-upgraded="">make